netxms/netxms-doc/admin/event-processing.rst

   2. Open port 4702.
   3. Check that receiving server have all events as on a sending server

 Limitation
 ^^^^^^^^^^

 Limitations of event forwarding:
   1. Event template with same event code or event name must exist on recipient server
   2. Node object with same IP address as event's source node's address must exist on recipient server
   3. Does not work with zones

 Events not met these conditions are discarded.
-It is possible to check if and why incoming events are discarded if turn on level 5 debug on receiving server.
+It is possible to check if and why incoming events are discarded by turning on level 5 debug on receiving server.

 There can be used one of two options if it is required to disable polling of sender server nodes on recipient server: disable all polling protocols or unmanage nodes.
 Chose  depends on how you wish to see node's status.
 For unmanaged node, it always be "unmanaged", regardless of active alarms.
 If you disable polling, node's status will be "unknown" unless there will be active alarms for that node - in that case node's status will change to severity of most critical alarm.

 .. _nxsl_persistent_storage: